haedarrfd/haedarrfd/README.md

 # 👨‍💻 Haedar Roofid

 I loved web development about 2 years ago, and it has been my dream till now.
 My motivation for pursuing a career in this field is to have a positive impact on many people by providing high-quality software to make their daily lives easier.
 Also, I kind of passionate in solving problems and want to continuously learning new technologies to enhance my skills.
-I mostly spending my time to learning Go programming language, Node.js and Express.js.
-Currently, I am looking for a role in backend web development.
+I mostly spending my time to learning Golang, Node.js and Express.js.
+Currently, I am looking for a role in backend web development or full stack web development.
 If you are hiring, let's chat!

 <div align="left">
   <a href="https://linkedin.com/in/haedarr/">